flaturtha/CharlieChan/_murderwiki/the-modern-short-story.md

 </div>
 </section> <!-- table-of-contents -->

-## Unity, Brevity and Immediacy: Three Critical Elements of the Modern Short Story
+### Unity, Brevity and Immediacy: Three Critical Elements of the Modern Short Story
+{: .chaptertitle }

 The point at which any true appreciation of the short story begins is the clear perception that it is a distinct form of art; and the reason why the older novelists so rarely succeeded in the short story is that they did not apprehend this.